 5. Butter and potatoes are a perfect love couple.

 Now this, this my dear is a very important part.
 I’ve seen some famous chefs recommend making mashed potatoes in a 1:1 ratio of butter and potatoes.
 Sorry, but to me, this screams “heart attack”.

 While I have no doubt that mashed potatoes made with loads of butter are delicious to eat, I still don’t think this ratio is applicable to us home cooks and our everyday eating habits.
-Still, high-quality butter is a must-have ingredient in traditional mashed potatoes recipes.
+Still, high-quality butter is a must-have ingredient in traditional mashed potato recipes.
 Don’t skip it!

 Instead of butter, you can use maybe some cream cheese, heavy cream, or maybe even sour cream that will add some tanginess.
-You can also make compound butter and add it to your cooked potatoes.
+You can also make a compound butter and add it to your cooked potatoes.
 My favorite compound butter is the one made with fresh garlic, parsley leaves, and lemon zest.

 6. Don’t be afraid to season it well.

 This is the step I made the mistakes most often.